Dragon745/Content-Management-System/SRS.md

 ### 1.1 Purpose

-This document outlines the requirements for a modern headless Content Management System (CMS) built with Go and PostgreSQL.
-The system will provide a robust, scalable, and flexible content management solution for web applications, mobile apps, and other digital platforms.
+This document outlines the requirements for a modern blog management system built with Go and PostgreSQL.
+The system will provide a simple, efficient way to create, manage, and publish blog posts with categories, SEO optimization, and image support.

 ### 1.2 Scope

-The headless CMS will serve as a content backend that provides content through RESTful APIs, allowing frontend applications to consume and display content dynamically.
+The blog management system will serve as a backend API that allows users to create and manage blog posts, categories, and media assets.
+It will provide RESTful APIs for blog content delivery to frontend applications.

 ### 1.3 Definitions

-- **Headless CMS**: A content management system that provides content through APIs without a built-in frontend
+- **Blog Post**: An individual article or post with title, content, and metadata
-- **Content Types**: Reusable templates for different kinds of content
+- **Category**: A classification system for organizing blog posts
-- **Content Entries**: Individual pieces of content based on content types
+- **SEO**: Search Engine Optimization features for better discoverability
-- **Assets**: Media files (images, videos, documents) managed by the CMS
+- **Media**: Images and other files associated with blog posts
 - **API**: Application Programming Interface for content delivery

 ---